eboominathan/eboominathan/README.md

 - 🔭 I’m currently working on Coimbatore,India
-- 🌱 I’m currently working in  GoLang with Next Js
+- 🌱 I’m currently working in  MERN Stack & Nextjs
 - 👯 I’m looking to collaborate on other developers
 - ⚡️ Fun fact I love to learn new technologies .